Receivership: A guide for employees

 - retrenchment pay.

-Each class of entitlement is paid in full before the next class is paid.
-If there are insufficient funds to pay a class in full, the available funds are paid on a pro rata basis (and the next class or classes will be paid nothing).
+Each category (or class) of entitlement must be paid in full before the next class is paid.
+If there are insufficient funds to pay a class in full, the available funds are paid on a pro-rata basis (and the next class or classes will be paid nothing).

 The Fair Entitlements Guarantee (FEG)

-Employees who are owed certain employee entitlements after losing their job because their employer went into liquidation may be able to get financial help from the Australian Government.
+Employees owed certain entitlements after losing their job because their employer went into liquidation may be able to get financial help from the Australian Government.

 This help is available through the FEG.